EasyAbp/GiftCardManagement/README.md

 1. Create a gift card.

 1. Handle the gift card consumption distributed event.
-See [Handle ](doc/Handle-Consumption-Event.md).
+See the document: [Handling Consumption Event](doc/Handling-Consumption-Event.md).

 1. Try to consume the gift card.